NearNodeFlash/NearNodeFlash.github.io/docs/repo-guides/release-nnf-sw/readme.md

 ## NNF Software Overview

 The following repositories comprise the NNF Software and each have their own versions.
-There is a hierarchy of sorts, since `nnf-deploy` packages the individual components together using submodules.
+There is a hierarchy, since `nnf-deploy` packages the individual components together using submodules.

 Each component under `nnf-deploy` needs to be released first, then `nnf-deploy` can be updated to point to those release versions, then `nnf-deploy` itself can be updated and released.